WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Ability Subtype Type

 Ability Subtype type is a type that represents the exact ability subtype.
-This is made up as a combination of the ability subtype and the ability type (e.g. `Attack Killing`), with the subtype coming first followed by the type.
+This is made up as a combination of the ability subtype and the ability type (e.g. `Attack Killing`), with the subtype coming first, followed by the type.
 Subtype that are comprised of multiple words must have their spaces replaced by `-`'s (e.g. `True Kill Killing`).

 Selector | Meaning
 --- | ---